christianmkg/mkgmarketingweb/_posts/2012-08-08-happy-birthday-the-power-of-content.md

 We'd like to help establish our clients as thought leaders in their particular fields using content.

 Why is this valuable? <a href="http://strategeezy.com/2012/03/06/thebusiness-value-of-content-strategy/" target="_blank">Take this recent quote from Stratageezy</a> on for size:
-<p style="text-align: center;">'<em>According to a recent study by IDG Connect, B2B technology buyers now spend only 21% of their journey through the buying cycle in conversations with sales people.Â They spend more than 55% of the buying cycle searching for and engaging with content.'</em></p>
+<p style="text-align: center;">'<em>According to a recent study by IDG Connect, B2B technology buyers now spend only 21% of their journey through the buying cycle in conversations with sales people.
+They spend more than 55% of the buying cycle searching for and engaging with content.'</em></p>
-<p style="text-align: left;">The stat above begins to prove what <a href="http://www.adexchanger.com/social-media/attention-houghland/" target="_blank">Attention founder Curtis Houghland mentioned in last years AdExchanger</a>Â interview.</p>
+<p style="text-align: left;">The stat above begins to prove what <a href="http://www.adexchanger.com/social-media/attention-houghland/" target="_blank">Attention founder Curtis Houghland mentioned in last years AdExchanger</a> interview.</p>
-<p style="text-align: center;">'[using social media]Â We can actually engage in conversations, which is the Holy Grail for marketers.'</p>
+<p style="text-align: center;">'[using social media] We can actually engage in conversations, which is the Holy Grail for marketers.'</p>

 <h2 style="text-align: left;"><em>So, w<strong style="font-style: italic;">hat's the point of creating conversations / building out content strategies for our consumers?</strong></em></h2>
 The point is that we want to encourage cyclical conversations between brands and their customers.